codepoet80/securitycam-bash/README.md

-# foscam-bash
+# securitycam-bash

 ![App Icon](web/icon.png)

-Loosely derived from my [kunacam-php](https://github.com/codepoet80/kunacam-php) project, this is a super quick-and-dirty solution for publishing still frames from Foscam HD web cams to a webpage.
+Loosely derived from my [kunacam-php](https://github.com/codepoet80/kunacam-php) project, this is a super quick-and-dirty solution for publishing still frames from any RTSP-enabled web cams to a webpage.

-It depends on a bash script, that you must edit, scheduled by a cronjob, that you must create, on a schedule you define.
+It depends on a bash script, driven by a config file that you must edit, scheduled by a cronjob, that you must create, on a schedule you define.

-It assumes you have your own web-server and can create a symlink or virtual directory pointing to the `web` subdirectory in this project. **Do not point your web server to the root of this project, doing so will expose your camera credentials to clients!**
+It assumes you have your own web-server and can create a symlink or virtual directory pointing to the `web` subdirectory in this project. **Do not point your web server to the root of this project, doing so will expose your camera RTSP URLs to clients!**

 ## Server Requirements